Is Air Fried Food Good for Fatty Liver? [Answered]

 My story with air frying

-I recently bought an air fryer after researching it a lot.
+I recently bought an air fryer after researching them a lot.
 I did have a convection oven and I was using it before to cook without oil.
 And I was generally satisfied with it.

 However, some foods – meat in particular – ended up very dry when cooked in the oven.
 I still liked it, but I decided to just buy into the air frying hype and get one.